top of page

 Know Your MPPTs

-Maximum Power Point Tracking is an inverter technology that can optimize solar energy output even as conditions change.
-It accomplishes this by monitoring the system to help the inverter find the optimal balance of voltage and current for "maximum" power generation.
+Maximum Power Point Tracking is an inverter technology that optimizes energy output by continuously adjusting to changing conditions.
+It monitors the system in real-time, helping the inverter find the ideal balance of voltage and current for maximum power generation.

 Use Good Solar Design Software